wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 SHOULD be sent.

-Implementations SHOULD avoid sending empty `ArgumentsKw` dicts.
+Implementations SHOULD avoid sending empty `ArgumentsKw` dictionaries.

 E.g. a `CALL` message